The Belleville Theatre Guild

 Sunday, Nov.
 23rd at 2:00PM-TBD

-End time is TBD due to high volume of participants for our musical auditions.
-We look forward to seeing you all.
+*End time for auditions is TBD due to high volume of participants for our musical auditions.
+We look forward to seeing all of you at auditions!

 Steve Forrester Lounge at The Belleville Theatre Guild- 256 Pinnacle St, Belleville, ON.